 The cooperation of school and home is vital to the growth and education of the whole child.
 The school district recognizes its responsibility to keep parents/guardians informed of pupil welfare and progress in school.
 Reporting pupil progress shall include written reports, pupil-teacher conferences and parent/guardian teacher conferences.
-If the parent/guardian's primary language is other than English, a translator shall be provided whenever possible.
+If the parent/guardian's primary language is other than English, a translator shall be provided by the sending school district whenever possible.